SybilVane/victorgarciarojo/README.md

-This project is a personal portfolio and profile I made for an incredibly talented artist everyone should know about... 😉  <br>
+This project is a personal portfolio and profile I made for an incredibly talented artist everyone should know about...
 You can visit it here: [victorgarciarojo.com](http://victorgarciarojo.com/).

 Developed using [Next.js](https://nextjs.org/) and exported as a static webpage.
 Responsive design and styled-components.